theme-next/hexo-theme-next/docs/cn/MATH.md

 math:
   enable: false

-  # Default(flase) will load mathjax/katex srcipt EVERY PAGE
+  # Default(false) will load mathjax/katex srcipt EVERY PAGE
   # If you set to true, you need to add 'mathjax: true' in Front Matter of post
   # in order to render math equations in post
   per_page: false